eraliod/airbyte-terraform-aws/README.md

 It will take some time for the first run.
 The longest portion appears to be the rds instance that is used to store the airbyte metadata

+### Troubleshooting

+Generally speaking, in my experience with Terraform, there are times where it just needs to be re-run.
+If terraform is configured correctly, it is idempotent.
+Simply running plan and apply will fix most issues.

+#### Known Issues
+**The ec2 instance may fail to initialize properly if the rds instance is not ready.** In that case, we do not need to start over.
+Simply tell terraform that the ec2 instance needs to be rebuilt:

+`terraform taint module.aws_infrastructure.aws_instance.ec2_instance `

+Then run terraform plan and apply again

 ## Usage

 ### Connecto the the Airbyte Server